gravitational/teleport/docs/4.1/ssh_gsuite.md

 * ... and many others.

 !!! warning "Version Warning":
-    This guide requires an enterprise version of Teleport 4.1.4.
+    This guide requires an enterprise version of Teleport 4.1.4 or greater.
 The open source edition of Teleport only supports [Github](admin-guide.md#github-oauth-20) as an SSO provider.